 The policy, which was retroactive to March 6, will allow Medicare to pay the same rate for telehealth as for in-person visits.

 CMS Administrator Seema Verma said the change will expand telehealth beyond rural areas and make it available in a broader range of facilities, such as nursing homes.
-Said Verma: “These changes allow seniors to communicate with their doctors without having to travel to a healthcare facility so that they can limit risk of exposure and spread of this virus.
+Said Verma: “These changes allow seniors to communicate with their doctors without having to travel to a healthcare facility so that they can limit the risk of exposure and spread of this virus.
 Clinicians on the front lines will now have greater flexibility to safely treat our beneficiaries.”

 The change came during a remarkable week when the death toll from COVID-19 soared, schools and businesses closed, Ohio suspended its presidential primary, and American streets emptied as the country embraced a policy of “social distancing” to avoid spreading the deadly virus.